saadfarooq-alt/CS115-F25/README.md

   1. Automatic Recursion Penalty Application: Automatically assigns a grade of zero when recursion is detected in assignments where it is not permitted.
   2. Detection of Disallowed Function Usage: Generates a list of students who used specific prohibited functions that may not be caught by existing scripts.
   3. Filtering for Improper Use of Non-Local Functions: Efficiently filters large student .txt files to identify cases where functions were improperly used outside a local scope (relevant for A07 and onward).
+  4. Removal of -student solutions: Deletes all -student solutions which are either the ISA solutions or the instructor solutions that are not to be marked by the TA's/graders saving them submissions.

 I will continue to expand this set of tools as the term progresses